finos/tracdap/trac-runtime/python/README.md

 *A next-generation data and analytics platform for use in highly regulated environments*

-This package contains just the model runtime API, the execution engine will follow shortly!
+This is a beta version of the Python model runtime, to give early sight of what it is like to build and run models in TRAC.
+The current version works with Pandas data, there are notable gaps around validation and type conversion.
+These gaps will be filled in the second beta, along with PySpark support.

 ## Requirements

 The Python Runtime has these requirements:

-* Python: 3.6 or later
+* Python: 3.7 or later
 * Pandas: 1.0 or later
 * PySpark 2.4.x or 3.0.x